-Spinal tumors are caused when an abnormal mass of tissue that forms within the spinal cord, soft tissues of the spine or the bones of the spine called vertebrae.
-Spinal cord tumors can be non-cancerous or cancerous and are classified by the location of the spine that they are affecting.
+Spinal tumors are caused when an abnormal mass of tissue forms within the spinal cord, soft tissues of the spine or the bones of the spine (vertebrae).

 Symptoms associated with spinal tumors are different for each person and are related to the type and location of the tumor.
-Common symptoms are pain, numbness, weakness, loss of sensation, loss of bowel and bladder control, and paralysis.
+Common symptoms can include:

 It’s not clear why most spinal tumors develop.
 Experts suspect that most are linked to defective genes.
 But it’s usually not known whether such genetic defects are inherited, develop over time or are caused by something in the environment, such as exposure to certain chemicals.

 Spinal cord tumors are more common in people with known inherited syndromes, such as neurofibromatosis 2 and von Hippel-Lindau disease.